Blosberg/Nanopore_data_processing/README.md

 The second step is to configure your executables.
 The assumption here is that you will be using guix; if you are working from the MDC in Berlin then everything is already setup for this purpose --otherwise, you may have to adapt the following steps to your system.

 Navigate to the repository's subfolder `guix` and create your environment from the manifest file that is provided with the following command:

 `/gnu/remote/bin/guixr package -p $PWD/.guix-profile -m manifest.scm`

-Note that this text is the contents of the file `generate_env_from_manifest.txt`, so you should just be able to type `source generate_env_from_manifest.txt`.
+or, alternatively, just use:

+`source generate_env_from_manifest.sh`

+Since this file simply contains the above command.
 Guix will then go about configuring the executables that you will need to run the pipeline into a prepared environment which can then be used whenever you want.
 This will take some time; go for lunch.

 Once that's finished, for any future terminal session in which you want to run the pipeline, you should navigate to the `guix` subfolder and type: